nellocarotenuto/MPI-WordsCount/README.md

 The results show a very good behaviour when each worker is assigned a _big_ input size.
-The weak scaling efficiency goes from 45% registered with the smallest per-worker input size up to 87% registered in the test with the biggest per-worker input size (the one represented with a green line in the above graph is to be considered unreliable).
+The weak scaling efficiency goes from 45% registered with the smallest per-worker input size up to 87% registered in the test with the biggest per-worker input size (the one represented with a purple line in the above graph is to be considered unreliable).

 Overall, execution times seem not to vary too much, implying that this